It’s possible to have gastroparesis and not have any symptoms. When symptoms are present, they include:

 - Bezoars – bezoars are solid masses that form in the stomach from undigested food.
 They can cause nausea, vomiting, and could be life-threatening if they block the pathway between the stomach and small intestine.

-In addition to reviewing your medical history, performing a physical exam, and blood tests, your doctor may recommend the following tests or procedures to aid in the diagnosis of gastroparesis:
+Gastroparesis is often misdiagnosed because other conditions like heartburn may have similar symptoms.
+There are several tests used to determine if you have gastroparesis.
+In addition to reviewing your medical history, performing a physical exam, and blood tests, your doctor may recommend the following tests or procedures to aid in diagnosis:

 Using a thin, lighted tube with a camera on the end, the doctor will inspect the esophagus, stomach, and the first part of the small intestine.
 This test may also rule out other conditions that have the same symptoms as gastroparesis.